TeamXFintech/env-cryptr/README.md

 # env-cryptr

 A secure command-line tool to encrypt and decrypt environment variables using JWT tokens.
-Perfect for safely storing sensitive environment variables in version control.
+Perfect for safely storing sensitive environment variables.

 ## Features